ohler55/ox/README.md

  - Added a new feature to Ox::Element.locate() that allows filtering by node Class.

+ - Added feature to the Sax parser.
+If @line is defined in the handler it is set to the line number of the xml file before making callbacks.
+The same goes for @column but it is updated with the column.

 ### Release 1.8.9

  - Fixed bug in element start and end name checking.